pvico/grbl32/README.md

 $131=377.000
 $132=53.000
 ```
-NOTE: if you re-flashed a new firmware with modified defaults in `grbl/defaults.h`, the new default parameters will only appear after you reset them.
+NOTE: if you re-flash a new firmware with modified defaults in `grbl/defaults.h`, the new default parameters will only appear after you reset them.
 Type `$RST=$` + `<return>` to reset the parameters to firmware defaults.

 To leave the Alarm state, unlock the device with `$X` followed by `<return>` then hit `?`
 ```